lecy/Open-Data-for-Nonprofit-Research/README.md

 *Lecy, J., & Thornton, J. (2015).
 What Big Data Can Tell Us About Government Awards to the Nonprofit Sector Using the FAADS.
 Nonprofit and Voluntary Sector Quarterly.*

 The authors share a script for merging federal contracting data with IRS 990 data using names and addresses of organizations in the absence of a unique key shared by both databases (usually the EIN).
-It can be accessed [HERE](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/README.md).
+The merge script can be accessed [HERE](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/README.md).

 ## Liberating the 990 Data